vegaprotocol/documentation/docs/node-operators/snapshots.md

 ## Inspect snapshots data using vegatools

 :::note
-This is not required to deploy / uses the snapshots.
+This is not required to deploy / use the snapshots.
 This section shows how to use vegatools to inspect the data stored in the snapshot.
 :::

 Vegatools offer basic utilities to read the data from a snapshots and dump it into json format.